 Conclusion

 Calculating the average of cells in Google Sheets is a fundamental skill that is essential for anyone who wants to effectively work with spreadsheets.
 By using the AVERAGE function, the AVERAGEA function, or the ARITHMETIC MEAN function, you can quickly and easily calculate the average of a range of cells.
 With this skill, you will be able to summarize and make sense of large amounts of data in a meaningful way, allowing you to identify trends, patterns, and insights.
-(See Also: How To Count True In Google Sheets)
+(See Also: How To Automatically Sort In Google Sheets)

 How to Find Average of Cells in Google Sheets